cloudacademy/stocks-app-ecs/README.md

         {
             "name": "NGINX_APP_APIHOSTPORT",
             "value": "api.cloudacademy.terraform.local:8080"
+        },
+        {
+          name  = "NGINX_DNS_RESOLVER"
+          value = "10.10.0.2"
         }
     ]
     ```

     - `REACT_APP_APIHOSTPORT` represents the public facing ALB that the Stock App sits behind.
 This value is loaded dynamically into the web app, informing it where to route all AJAX calls to (back via the ALB).

-    - `NGINX_APP_APIHOSTPORT` is dynamically inserted into the Stock App's Nginx config file (see below) to proxy API traffic downstream to the API tasks.
+    - `NGINX_APP_APIHOSTPORT` is dynamically inserted at launch time into the Stock App's Nginx config file (see below) to proxy API traffic downstream to the API tasks.
 [AWS Cloud Map](https://aws.amazon.com/cloud-map/) is used to provide service discovery for the API tasks.
 The FQDN `api.cloudacademy.terraform.local` is automatically registered within Route53 by Cloud Map and contains records for each individual API task (private IP address) spun up in the ECS cluster.

+    - `NGINX_DNS_RESOLVER` is dynamically inserted at launch time into the Stock App's Nginx config file (see below) to resolve the `proxy_pass` target host FQDN.

+    **Before** (Stocks App Container Image)
     ```
     server {
         listen 8080;